 Support Illinois Midwives!
 Here are some ways to get involved…

-1) Throw a fundraiser or donate to our Paypal account (see link on our home page).
+1) Throw a fundraiser or donate to ICCPM.
 In order to maintain a half-time lobbyist in Springfield, we must raise a few thousand dollars each month.
 The lobbyist keeps us informed of relevant bills and initiatives in congress.
 He also advises us on the best strategies to use in pushing forward legislation.
 Throwing a fundraiser is a great opportunity to get creative and spread the word about the benefits of increasing access to midwives in our communities.
-Here are some ideas to get your started: have a yard sale; host a film showing; get a local theater group to perform the play “Birth” by Karen Brody and donate the proceeds to the CFIM, start a silent auction, or host a bake sale.
+There are many possible types of fundraisers.
+For information, guidance and support, contact our fundraising team You can reach them by sending email to [email protected]

 2) Contact your representative.
 Find out who your legislator is by following this link, clicking on the map and then entering your address.
 Once you’ve identified your legislator, check out this wonderful page, published by Citizens for Midwifery, for tips on how to write an effective letter advocating for midwives.
 You can also set up an in-person meeting with your legislator to talk about licensing CPMs in Illinois (see talking points in next section).

-Here are some informational fliers about midwifery in Illinois that you may distribute to your state representatives and senators
+Please check our Flyers page for some information about midwifery in Illinois that you may distribute to your state representatives and senators.

 3) Talk to your friends and family about the benefits of licensing CPMs, as well as about the benefits of out-of-hospital, midwife-attended birth.
 Many women are unaware that homebirth is a valid option in today’s world!
 Talking with friends and family about the benefits of normal birth with minimal intervention is a great way to normalize homebirth and midwifery in our culture.
 Here are some talking points, specific to Illinois, to get you started: